ibartomeus/BeeIT/README.md

 citation("BeeIT")
 ```

 Or find the paper here: "Cariveau, Nayak, Bartomeus, Ascher, Winfree.
-2015 The allometry of bee tongue length an its uses in ecology and evolution" [link soon]
+2015 The allometry of bee tongue length an its uses in ecology and evolution" [http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0151482]()